tjworks/tapdata-docs-en/docs/production-admin/emergency-plan.md

 2. If components are normal, copy the task to operate in a new task, prioritizing business continuity.
 3. After task recovery, contact the support team for further investigation.

-### Shared Mining Task Exception
+### CDC Log Cache Task Exception

 If a shared mining task encounters an exception, it may cause all related tasks to enter an incremental synchronization delay state.
 You can see a yellow exclamation mark on the related task list, indicating that the shared mining task related to this task has stopped running.
 The troubleshooting process includes:

-1. If the shared mining task is exceptional, promptly start the stopped shared mining task.
+1. If the CDC Log Cache task is exceptional, promptly start the stopped shared mining task.
-2. If starting shared mining reports an error, avoid resetting to prevent data loss.
+2. If starting CDC Log Cache reports an error, avoid resetting to prevent data loss.
-3. If it's acceptable to rerun full synchronization, first stop all related tasks, reset shared mining, then restart normal tasks.
+3. If it's acceptable to rerun full synchronization, first stop all related tasks, reset CDC Log Cache, then restart normal tasks.
 4. If the issue persists, contact our support team for assistance.